Kyuunex/set-default-applications/README.md

-this is a script to set default applications in a barebones window manager/compositor environment like, i3, sway, Hyprland, etc. requires mimeo
+this is a script to set default applications in a barebones window manager/compositor environment like, i3, sway, Hyprland, etc.

+requires `mimeo` (available on aur if arch)
+and preferably `xdg-utils-mimeo` (available on aur if arch)